Niroxy/VanguardController/README.md

 # VanguardController
 It's a batch file that unloads/deletes the Riot Vanguard when you're not playing the game.
-It's for both Valorant and League of Legends.
+It's for League of Legends.
+IT DOES NOT WORK ON VALORANT.
+If you're also playing VALORANT, you have to restart your pc to play the game after you run this batch file
 It loads Vanguard when the game starts, and unloads when you close your game.
 It works with kernelLoader

 You need to launch the games from the batch files for this fo work as intended.